-Since the slave's son was not sold, why does it say "Hu u'Banav Imo"?
+Since the son of the Eved Ivri was not sold, why does the Torah write "Hu u'Banav Imo"?

 Rashi: From the Pasuk we can extrapolate that throughout the term of the Eved Ivri, the master is obligated to feed his children 1 , and when his contract ends, this obligation falls away.

-What is the Pasuk mean when it writes "v'El Achuzas Avosav Yashuv"?
+What is the Pasuk mean when it writes "ve'El Achuzas Avosav Yashuv"?

-Rashi: This means that the Eved Ivri regains his original status, and one is not permitted to taunt him (because he was an Eved).
+Rashi: It means that the Eved Ivri regains his original status, and one is not permitted to taunt him (because he was an Eved).

 Moshav Zekenim citing Ri: This is the source that a Nirtza goes free in the Yovel.
 1